 What is transparency?
-Throughout my involvement in different educational systems, institutions of higher learning, and other types of business ventures such as health care, I have learned that transparency is something I highly value and look for when I am involved in a system.
+Throughout my involvement in different educational systems, institutions of higher learning, and other types of business ventures such as health care or non-profit entities, I have learned that transparency is something I highly value and look for when involved in a system.
 It is also something I aim to be part of when decision-making and developing choices for the directions of programs.
-The reason I have an affinity for honesty and transparency is that I feel personal responsibility in decision making.
-I feel that if those that decisions affect are not involved in the decision itself, honesty and transparency have not be supported.
+The reason I have an affinity for honesty and transparency is that I feel a personal responsibility in decision making.
+I feel that if those that decisions affect are not involved in the decision itself, honesty and transparency have not been supported.

 Without referring to a dictionary, transparency, to me, means to see through.
-When one thinks of systems, such as schools systems or businesses, the first thing that might come to mind is financial transparency.
+When one thinks of systems, such as school systems or businesses, the first thing that might come to mind is financial transparency.
 A brief scan on the internet will inform you that this sector of transparency is a big deal.
-Stakeholders and constituents of public institutions and even businesses which they desire to do business with want to know where money is being spent.
-Although important, this is really not the type of transparency which I’ve questioned, or had much experience with as I’ve become concerned about the issue.
+Stakeholders and constituents of public institutions and even businesses that they desire to do business with want to know where the money is being spent.
+Although important, this is really not the type of transparency that I’ve questioned or had much experience with as I’ve become concerned about the issue.
 My concerns stem more from the transparency of decision -making, especially those decisions that greatly affect those in the care of the system or business.
-Of course, this would include education and healthcare.
+Of course, for me personally, this would include education and healthcare.

 Today, my concern most often involves those decisions that affect student outcomes.
-A change in grading policy, or a lack of communicated policy change, are most concerning.
-In all honesty, as a parent who has three gifted sons (one of whom was never really appreciated for his gifts), it causes angst when decisions are driven by the shoring up of those struggling rather than challenging our brightest and best.
+A change in grading policy, or a lack of communicated policy change, is most concerning.
+In all honesty, as a parent who has three gifted sons (including one of whom who was never really appreciated for his gifts), it causes angst when decisions are driven by the shoring up of those struggling rather than challenging our brightest and best.
 Don’t get me wrong.
 Both should be done.
 However, oft-times, only the former gets addressed.
 In addition, I have witnessed decisions that were made and then quickly changed, so that student outcomes could not be compared from year to year.
-With two of my boys being close enough in age to experience some courses back to back, when the grading system changed – despite the fact that content remained the same, it was like comparing apples and oranges.
+With two of my boys being close enough in age to experience some courses back to back when the school’s grading system changed – despite the fact that content remained the same.
+It was like comparing apples and oranges.
 As you can imagine one benefited, while one did not.

 Transparency is tricky.
 It takes a leadership team willing to expose themselves and their thought processes, as well as being honest about any constraints that might exist.
 Essentially, they must be able to explain the “why” of decisions.
 In addition, stakeholders must be willing to step up and say, yay or nay, after ideas are proposed.
 This means caring enough to be involved and pay attention.
 Taking into consideration informed public opinion, desire, and even knowledge is a key component of effective decision-making when trying to be transparent.